-which in itself is a complex authoring process [5].
-Ruffle&Riley automates the tutoring script orchestration by including descriptions of desirable properties of EMT-based conversations into the agents' prompts and captures the user's state solely via the chat log.
+into the agents' prompts and captures the user's state solely via the chat log.
 The student agent receives the tutoring script as part of its prompt and is instructed to let the user explain the individual questions and to ask follow-ups until all expectations are covered.
 Ruffle reflects on user responses to show understanding, provides encouragement to the user, and keeps the conversation on topic.
 In parallel, Riley's prompt contains the lesson text and instructions to offer relevant information after help requests, and to prompt the user to revise their response after detecting incorrect information.
-Both agents are instructed to keep the conversation positive and encouraging and to not refer to information outside the tutoring script/lesson text.
+Both agents are instructed to keep the conversation positive and encouraging and to not refer to information outside the tutoring script and lesson text.
 The turn manager coordinates the system's queries to GPT-4.
-We will open-source our system implementation via GitHub1 to contribute to ongoing research on effective instructional design of LLM-based learning technologies.
+For details on design and function of Ruffle&Riley-including the exact prompts and logic of the conversational agents and tutoring script generation pipeline-we refer readers to our public GitHub repository.4.